002 The Challenges of Semantic Consensus

 Condorcet's Theorem assumes jurors are independent.
 If everyone copies from the same exam, it doesn't matter how many there are — the error propagates.

 In GenLayer, if all validators use the same model with the same parameters, aren't we just amplifying the same bias?
-A model trained on biased data will produce biased responses.
-Adding more nodes running the same model doesn't fix the problem.
+This objection seems intuitive, but it conflates two distinct issues: statistical independence and systematic bias.

-What does work is forcing divergent reasoning paths.
 The protocol can inject variations in system prompts under the principle of semantic equivalence.
 One validator might receive the instruction (through an equivalence principle defined in a contract) to "analyze this as a well known skeptical lawyer."
 Another, "evaluate this as an investigative journalist of your choice."
 A third, "think like a financial auditor [from, this, predefined, list]."
+(See also modules architecture.)

-They're the same base model, but traversing different inference graphs.
-If models traveling different logical paths arrive at the same semantic conclusion, the probability of it being a shared hallucination drops dramatically.
+If models traveling different logical paths arrive at the same semantic conclusion, we have stronger evidence that the consensus reflects robust interpretation rather than a shared blind spot.

 2. The Incentives Problem